adamwiggins/clockwork/README.md

 passed in.
 In most cases, you should be able to pass the job name directly through to your queueing system.

-The second part of the file are the events, which roughly resembles a crontab:
+The second part of the file, which lists the events, roughly resembles a crontab:

 ```ruby
 every(5.minutes, 'thing.do')